StupidBigWinnie/StupidBigWinnie.github.io/README.md

 use bracket to make a link, use parenthesis to write the url link
 	[A Link HERE](www.bing.com)

+## Paragraph
+Use a blank line

+Here we go!

+## Line break

+Use 2 or more spaces after this line,
+like this!
+HEY?

 ## List

 ### Unordered
 Use one * before a paragram

 **REMEMBER to add a space after that!!!** like this:
 * Item1